huntdatacenter/docs/docs/administer-science/service-desk/lab-orders.md

 ### Tape archive

-Click button below to order a long term archivation of your data
+Click button below to order a long term archiving of your data

 <SDButton form="request_tape_archive" />

-* **Who can order:** Lab coordiators.
+* **Who can order:** Lab coordinators.
 * **Required information**: .
 * **Expected response time:** Days
 * **Cost:** Can be found is costs section.